funkygao/cp-ddd-framework/README.md

 Used for several complex critical central platform projects in production environment.

-## Insight

-- Technical solutions built for specific business problems are not reusable in a fluid business landscape
-- We encounter different behaviours for the same entity more often than we encounter new entities
-- Since platform service are unaware of the products built on top of them, they should ideally not have code to invoke those components directly
-- Changes to business will either result in ever increasing “if-else” or recurring rewrites.
-It is difficult to change behaviour of the system without touching core codebase.

-Characteristics of platform:
-- Built first, then reused forever : Has to be built agnostic of specific business needs, and then used for addressing business needs
-- Externally programmable : Must expose hooks to build customizable experiences on top of it

 ## Showcase

 [A full demo of DDDplus forward/reverse modeling ->](dddplus-test/src/test/java/ddd/plus/showcase/README.md)